 It was one of those March days when the sun shines hot and the wind blows cold: when it is summer in the light, and winter in the shade. - Charles Dickens, Great Expectations

 Spring.
 Ice white, primrose yellow and palest lilac.
-You can feel summer in the air, although at any moment it could revert back to frosty mornings, which creates the strange, hopeful alchemy that is spring.
+You can feel summer in the air, although at any moment it could revert back to frosty mornings, which creates the strange, hopeful alchemy that characterises this time of the year.
 I notice it because (as usual preoccupied with food) I am craving fish tacos.
 Fish tacos with hot smoked fish and lots of chilli and red chicory and lime.
 The days of sandals and alfresco salads are on their way.
-In London the community is divided - some folks who have abandoned all restraint and gone sockless.
+In London the community is divided - some folks have abandoned all restraint and gone sockless.
 And then there are the Italians, who will be sporting mink until the last weekend in May.

-We scooped up all the prettiest flowers around for a shoot last week at Claridge's.
+A few days ago we scooped up all the prettiest flowers around for a shoot at Claridge's.
 Narcissus, parrot tulips, spiraea, fritillaria, hellebores.
 The most insane butterfly ranunculus from Japan, the colour of a burning Hawaiian sunset.
 I have had an about turn in my opinions on yellow, for the record, and can’t get enough of it.
 Buttery, lemony yellow flowers are all I want at the moment.
 Jess made a knockout bouquet of lemon-yellow and white, a chic little ruffly thing that I greedily squirreled home at the end of the day and kept on my bedside table for a week, ivory silk and lemon-curd ribbons spilling down over my books.

 It has been a peculiar, slightly stop-start beginning to the season.
-I shan’t go into the details because they are too boring for words, but the end of winter has coincided with a waiting game for us, waiting for things to come to fruition that have been in the pipeline for what feels like forever.
+The end of winter has coincided with a waiting game for us, waiting for things to come to fruition that have been in the pipeline for what feels like forever.
 I am terrible at waiting - patience has never been one of my strong points.
 But sometimes anticipation is forced upon you and you’ve no choice but to stick around, bide your time.

 One Sunday morning before brunch we visit the annual camellia show at Chiswick House, reported to be the oldest collection of camellias under glass in the Western world.
 The long glasshouse is replete with blossoms, milk white to Schiaparelli pink.
 We add a couple of plants to our collection that have been propagated from the resident collection - C. japonica 'Incarnata', a tooth-achingly sweet pink and 'Alba plena', which looks as though the petals have been crafted from light porcelain.